 "He distils complex issues into simple, practical advice for the client.
 Commercially minded and extremely responsive, he has excellent attention to detail.”
 “Astute and perceptive.
 He knows when to lead and when to listen.”

 - Chambers & Partners 2016

 “A superb advocate who is very nimble on his feet and very easy to get on with.”
 “A consummate performer and a brilliant advocate.”

 - Chambers & Partners 2015

 As a qualified Chartered Accountant (FCA) Simon is frequently involved in commercial cases calling on his financial, accounting, audit and tax experience (including breach of warranty and fraud claims following corporate acquisitions).
-Simon is lead author of Accountants’ Negligence and Liability and sits as a legal chairman of FRC disciplinary tribunals.
+Simon is lead author of Accountants’ Negligence and Liability.

 As joint author of the leading practitioner work on conflicts of interest and confidential information, now in its 5th edition, Simon has specialist knowledge in that field and frequently advises professionals (especially lawyers) and their clients on conflicts issues.

 As well as Court work, Simon regularly appears in arbitrations under LCIA, ICC and other rules and is recommended by the directories for International Arbitration work.
 He is joint author of an annotated guide to the Arbitration Act 1996 and a contributor to an annotation of the 2013 SIAC Rules.
 Simon also has substantial experience in the enforcement of both judgments and arbitration awards, including jurisdictional aspects, having represented the successful claimants in two major international enforcement battles: Masri and Nomihold.
 Simon also accepts appointments to sit as arbitrator.